ossf/community/wg-securing-software-repos/README.md

 Meeting notes are maintained in a [Google Doc](https://docs.google.com/document/d/1-f6m442MHg9hktrbcp-4sM9GbZC3HLTpZPpxMXjMCp4/edit).
 If attending please add your name, and if a returning attendee, please change the color of your name from gray to black.

-## Licenses

-TBD

-## Charter

-TBD

-## Governance

-## Governance

-We use the [securing-software-repos-wg](https://github.com/orgs/ossf/teams/securing-software-repos-wg) GitHub team.

-The [CHARTER.md](https://github.com/ossf/wg-securing-software-repos/blob/main/CHARTER.md) outlines the scope and governance of our group activities.

-This group is chaired by [Dustin Ingram](https://github.com/di).

-## Antitrust Policy

-TBD

 ## Antitrust Policy Notice

 ## Antitrust Policy Notice